arthurpnuness/arthurpnuness/README.md

 🧠 I'm learning Programming.

 👯‍♀️ I try to collaborate in my family and be a reference for other people.

-💬 Ask me what I like to do in my spare time.

 ⚡️ Funny facts only in chat.